CoderRuq/Adventure/README.md

 In reality this project may end up being a burning pile of garbage given my novice programming skills, but one can hope.

 --CoderRuq.

+This repository makes use of python 3, and the python arcade library (arcade.academy).